charlesbrandt/public/system/editors/emacs/emacs.md

 Settings and configurations accumulate over time.
 The ones I use are available in this directory.
 I'm aiming for something that works reasonably well with other editors.

+I've moved over to Ergo Emacs to keep cut-copy-paste operations in line with other editors.

+I've mapped the action key to alt-a
+Overlaps with Select-all on many applications, but for the rare times that I use select all, I don't mind calling it manually.

+## Lisp

+Emacs is built on a language called lisp.

+Custom commands can be written in lisp.

+One of the ones I like is [moments.el](.emacs.d/moments.el)

 ### Melpa

 Milkypostman’s Emacs Lisp Package Archive